matter-labs/zksync-web-era-docs/docs/dev/developer-guides/transactions/fee-model.md

 Unlike on Geth, it is impossible to track out-of-gas errors on zkSync Era.

-The main reason is that the “actual” execution happens inside the `DefaultAccount` system contract and, due to the 63/64 rule, when a high number of gas is provided, the call to the `execute` function of the `DefaultAccount` will NOT fail, even if it is out of gas, although the subcall to the `transaction.to` contract will fail with an out of gas error.
+The main reason is that the “actual” execution happens inside the `DefaultAccount` system contract and, due to the 63/64 rule, when a high amount of gas is provided, the call to the `execute` function of the `DefaultAccount` will NOT fail, even if it is out of gas, although the subcall to the `transaction.to` contract will fail with an out of gas error.